Khed City: History

 Khed City came into existence in the year 2010.
 Khed City, was formed under Khed Economic Infrastructure Ltd (KEIPL), which is a joint venture between Maharashtra Industrial Development Corporation (MIDC) and Kalyani Group.

 Civic Administration

 The 4200 acres of land is divided into Domestic Tariff Area, a sector specific SEZ (Engineering and Electronic sector), and social infrastructure along with a rehabilitation and resettlement area for the displaced locals.
 It falls under the ‘C’ zone as per the Maharashtra Industrial policy 2013.
 The Non-industrial area has a provision of support services including academic, social, entertainment, healthcare, and other facilities for its citizens.

 Geography

-Khed city is located in Khed Taluka of Pune district, at an altitude of approximately 2,100 feet above sea level, at the intersection of Western Ghats and the Deccan Plateaus.
+Khed City is located in Khed Taluka of Pune district, at an altitude of approximately 2,100 feet above sea level, at the intersection of Western Ghats and the Deccan Plateaus.
 It is situated between the latitudes of approximately 18.8405° North and 73.9072° East.

-Climate

-The district experiences a hot semi-arid climate bordering with tropical wet and dry with average temperatures ranging between 20 and 28 °C (68 and 82 °F).